amherstiadoctor/8Puzzle-Solver-BFS-A-Star-DFS/README.md

 run with
 `java -cp bin EightPuzzle`

-puzzle.in and puzzle3.in are solvable board
+puzzle.in and puzzle3.in are solvable boards
 <br/>puzzle2.in is an unsolvable board

 Functionalities: